-• are preparing for doctoral work in education.
+• Are preparing for doctoral work in education.

-• plan to pursue community college or independent school teaching and who wish to learn more about the field of education and education research.
+• Plan to pursue community college or independent school teaching and who wish to learn more about the field of education and education research.

 • Effective Teaching for All Learners

-• Literacy Across the Disciplines
+• Literacy Across the Disciplines or TESOL Literacy

 Required Foundation Courses

-Complete for a total of 9 credits.
+Complete for a total of nine credit hours:

 • ED550 Effective Teaching for All Learners